 In the present study, gastrointestinal involvement was observed in seven dogs, of which diarrhoea was the most frequent manifestation (42.80%), followed by vomiting (28.50%) and concurrent vomiting with diarrhoea (14.28%).
-Similar gastrointestinal manifestations in canine distemper–affected dogs have been documented by Buragohain et al. (2018), Budaszewski et al. (2014), and Saaed and Al-Obaidi (2021), who reported diarrhoea and vomiting as common findings attributed to virus-induced immunosuppression and secondary bacterial infections of the gastrointestinal tract.
+Similar gastrointestinal manifestations in canine distemper–affected dogs have been documented by Buragohain et al. (2018), follow chronology Budaszewski et al. (2014), and Saaed and Al-Obaidi (2021), who reported diarrhoea and vomiting as common findings attributed to virus-induced immunosuppression and secondary bacterial infections of the gastrointestinal tract.